jolideco/jolideco/docs/user/installation.rst

     jolideco test

 If all tests pass, the installation was successful and you are ready to go!

+Note: some test might fail if you do not have required packages install, such as pytest, astropy-test, scipy, asdf, etc.

 .. admonition:: What's next?